romulo-martins/snake-game-ruby/README.md

 # Snake Game

 A simple snake game written in the ruby programming language, using the gosu library.
+Based on [Pothix tutorial](https://youtu.be/bcQaQVJkVbw).

 <img src="media/snake_screen.png" alt="drawing" width="250" height="250" />